shivannis/xandr-docs-public/xandr-docs/yield-analytics-ui/create-a-product.md

 ---
 title: Create a Product
-description: The article explains how to create a product. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
+description: The article explains how to create a product.
+You can choose the product type and associate any product with product groups. ms.date: 10/28/2023 ms.custom: yield-analytics-ui
 ---